 I am embarking on a new endeavor!
 I’ve added a section to my blog devoted entirely to travel, specifically to individual cities.
 I plan to call this new feature “City Scene”.
-My goal is to highlight a different city each month.
-They will be in no particular order, but I’m starting with Vienna.
+My goal is to highlight a different city periodically in no particular order, but I’m starting with Vienna.
 It was the arrival city on my very first European tour, so it made quite an impression.
 Here is my summation of Vienna:

 With great anticipation, my husband and I departed Kansas City on a Monday morning and arrived in Vienna, Austria the following morning their time.
 We were the last of our tour group to check-in and, darn the luck, had to accept the “Brahms Suite” at the Radisson Blu Palais since all the regular rooms had been assigned.
 Gorgeous rooms!
-With our tour guide leading the way, most of the group took off on an unofficial pre-tour and left us behind, so we just ventured out by ourselves – a blessing in disguise really, as we felt a certain thrill in discovering the sights of the city on our own, a bit like Christopher Columbus except there were thousands of other explorers right there with us.
+Before we could get settled in, our tour guide lead most of the group on an unofficial pre-tour and left us behind, so we just ventured out by ourselves – a blessing in disguise really, as we felt a certain thrill in discovering the sights of the city on our own, a bit like Christopher Columbus except there were thousands of other explorers right there with us.

 Across the street from the hotel was Stadtpark, the first public park in Vienna.
 Because Johann Strauss II gave his first concert there in 1868, a gilded bronze statue of him was erected, as well as numerous other monuments of composers who had entertained there.
 From the park we found our way to the center of the city where we were fascinated by the sheer number, size and architecture of the ancient buildings, sprinkled with colorful modern shops along the way.
 We snapped pictures endlessly even though we didn’t know exactly what we were seeing until the next day when our guide, Hannes, officially started the tour with a walk through downtown Vienna.